cyberpsyon/password-validator/README.md

 | FAIR | 40-55 |
 | WEAK | Below 40 |

-Any password that can be cracked in under 1 hour or is found in the [Have I Been Pwned](https://haveibeenpwned.com/Passwords) breach database is automatically rated **WEAK** regardless of its total score.
+Any password that can be cracked in under 1 hour or is found in either breach database (rockyou.txt or [Have I Been Pwned](https://haveibeenpwned.com/Passwords)) is automatically rated **WEAK** regardless of its total score.

+## Standards

+Security tips and length recommendations are aligned with [NIST SP 800-63B Rev. 4](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-63B-4.pdf) (finalized August 2025).